H-mactavish-algonquin/cst8918-w24-a03-weather-pulumi/README.md

 ### Part One (Lab-A03)

-- Use Pulumi to provision the IaC resources
+- Use Pulumi to provision the IaC resources (Did by Joe Santosh)
   - Azure Container Registry (ACR)
   - Azure Container Instances (ACI)
-- Use Pulumi to package the application into a Docker container and deploy it
+- Use Pulumi to package the application into a Docker container and deploy it (Did by Me)

 ### Part Two (Hybrid-H03)